 Only global administrators, promotion administrators and promotion users can deploy revisions.
 More information is available in the Authorization section.

 A deployment process consists in executing all the changes defined in one or more revisions in the Denodo servers of an environment.
 More specifically:

-- If a revision has Virtual DataPort elements, the corresponding VQL will be executed in all the enabled Virtual DataPort servers that belong to the environment.
+If a revision includes Virtual DataPort elements, the corresponding VQL will be executed in all the enabled Virtual DataPort servers that belong to the environment.

 If the environment has Data Catalog server synchronization configured, the corresponding Data Catalog servers’ metadata will be synchronized according to the provided configuration.

 The Solution Manager executes first all the revisions in one server before continuing to the next one.
 The order in which the servers are selected depends on how they are arranged in the catalog.
 Therefore, the first enabled server of the first enabled cluster of the target environment will be the first server in updating its metadata.

 Disabled clusters and clusters with no enabled Virtual DataPort servers will be ignored during the deployment process.

-The Scheduler tasks are only created / removed and executed (if needed) in the first enabled Scheduler server of each enabled cluster of the environment.
+The Scheduler jobs are only created / removed and executed (if needed) in the first enabled Scheduler server of each enabled cluster of the environment.

 The next picture summarizes the basic steps of a generic deployment process: